 What are appraisers in real estate looking for?

 Their focus is to determine if the offer received makes sense.
 Does the price match the value of the property based on other nearby sales?
-They’re looking at the things that make the house valuable: its condition (upgrades or remodeling), location (the neighborhood and nearby amenities), square footage of the house and the lot.
+They’re looking at the things that make the house valuable: its condition (upgrades or remodeling), location (the neighborhood and nearby amenities), and square footage of the house, and the lot.

 The buyer pays for the appraisal as part of their closing costs.
 Although the buyer is paying for it, the bank is actually the client.
-They usually have the most money and risk into the property.
+They usually have the most money and risk in the property.

 They’re going to use it as part of their determination of whether or not to approve the home loan being taken out on the property.

 How to prepare your house for the appraisal

 Getting the house ready for the appraiser is just like putting your house on the market that very first day.
 You won’t have to go back to square one if you prepped your house properly.
 But here are some important things you could do:

 - Curb appeal is just as important to buyers as it is to the appraiser.
 Show them why your house sold for that price and what interested the buyer enough to actually write the offer.

 - Consider doing those small repairs that were listed in the property inspection.
 Items like replacing the caulking around the sink or tub are quick and can make a difference.
 Get out your home inspection and see what you can do to encourage the appraiser to give your house a gold star.